7.10.4 Grouped Box Plot

 - Next, click the ... button on the right end of the Details column to open the Increment Editor.
 Click the first color to expand the color chooser, then click the last vacant color under Custom control to open the Colors dialog.
 In the dialog that opens, you can define a custom color by entering the HSL values (Hue=0, Sat=240, Lum=180).
 OK to close the dialog.
 Follow the same procedure for the second color in the Increment Editor dialog with the settings Hue=160, Sat=240, Lum=164.
 OK out of the Increment Editor:

-- In regard to the Box Color, select the first two colors of current color list to the ones we just defined under the Details drop-down list, and then select By One for Increment cell and Within Subgroup for Subgroup cell:
+- In regard to the Box Color, select the first two colors of current color list to the ones we just defined at the previous step, and then select By One for Increment cell and Within Subgroup for Subgroup cell:

 - Click OK to apply all the previous settings and close the Plot Details dialog.
 Click on a box, and in the popup mini toolbar, click the Smaller Gap button thrice to reduce the gap between subgroups.

 Customization by Axis Dialog